tsackton/taelgar/Gazetteer/Central Lowlands Region/Dunmar/Central Dunmar/Tokra/Tokra.md

 In DR 1405, Samraat Dharajun [[Jita]] made Tokra her central court, ordering construction of a large temple, a palace, and [[Archives]].
 The palace was finished first, in DR 1409; the [[Archives]] soon after, in DR 1411; the temple, a generation later in DR 1434.

-For the next 100 years, Tokra was a major center of Dunmari adminstration and power, until the [[Events/1500s/Great War]].
+For the next 100 years, Tokra was a major center of Dunmari adminstration and power, until the [[Great War]].

-Shortly after the [[Events/1500s/Great War]], in DR 1552, the fire giant [[Mavdyr]] attacked with [[Orcs]] and others, and Tokra was largely overrun and suffered much destruction.
+Shortly after the [[Great War]], in DR 1552, the fire giant [[Mavdyr]] attacked with [[Orcs]] and others, and Tokra was largely overrun and suffered much destruction.
 While the fire giant was defeated with the aid of dwarves and stoneborn, and Tokra rebuilt, the power center of [[Dunmar]] shifted west once again, to the new lands and to [[Nayahar]].

 Over the next 200 years, Tokra maintained significant administrative capacity as a frontier / provincial capitol, but as interest in eastern [[Dunmar]] waned in the west, Tokra's significance waned as well.

 Nonetheless, it remains a prosperous city, sitting on one of the major long distance trade routes from Sembara to [[Chardon]], and benefiting from the [[Hara]] river, navigable for about half the year.
-Aided in part by the present of the Lakan monks, Tokra has gained something of a reputation as a city of scholars, and the [[Archives]] here store not just records of the Dharajun dynasty, but many earlier records rescued from [[Kharsan]] and points east during the [[Events/1500s/Great War]].
+Aided in part by the present of the Lakan monks, Tokra has gained something of a reputation as a city of scholars, and the [[Archives]] here store not just records of the Dharajun dynasty, but many earlier records rescued from [[Kharsan]] and points east during the [[Great War]].

 The horse herders and traders descended from the Dharajun rulers remain prominent and important here, and the Lakan monks hold considerable sway as well, having preserved the [[Archives]] and history here.